jeelion22/Roadmap-Day15-Calculator-Netlify-Deployment/README.md

 ## Images

-The below images tell about how the homepage looks like and shows its responsivenes
+The below image tell about how the homepage looks like.
 ![Homepage](img.png)